-Advocacy has been a major part of OA and its beliefs since its inception.
+Advocacy has been a major part of Ontario Ancestors and its beliefs since its inception.
 Members strive together to protect, preserve and make accessible various record groups and other items of importance to genealogists and family historians.
 The following are but a few examples.

 - Cemeteries.
-With the Ontario Historical Society, OA members continue to transcribe, photograph and preserve cemetery information and work towards the location, identification, registration and preservation of cemeteries with the goal of seeing them registered with the local land registry offices and protected by The Ontario Registrar of Cemeteries.
+With the Ontario Historical Society, OA members, including Essex Branch members, continue to transcribe, photograph and preserve cemetery information and work towards the location, identification, registration and preservation of cemeteries with the goal of seeing them registered with the local land registry offices and protected by The Ontario Registrar of Cemeteries.
 OA continues to have an ongoing, productive dialogue with The Registrar.
-Read more about our ongoing cemetery projects and our work with unregistered cemeteries.

 - Census.
 OA has a strong history of advocating for the preservation and release of census records.
 We continue to be in communication with both Statistics Canada and Library and Archives Canada and have been told that census records in any form, since they seem to be changing, will be preserved and released but the time may be extended to 100+ years since people are living longer.